 Of course, if you’ve asked beforehand and everyone is happy sharing their food, there’s no reason you can’t mix and match!

+This one goes without saying!
 No one likes to walk into a shared kitchen only to find dirty dishes stacked high for someone else to wash up.
 Whether it’s in the kitchen or elsewhere, make sure you clean up whatever mess you make so the next person can use the space.

 On that note, make regular cleaning fair for everyone and create a rotating roster where each roommate is scheduled certain tasks throughout the week.
 This keeps the apartment clean and tidy, while everyone contributes equally.